Media companies around the world continue to face a period of profound transformation, brought about by the prevalence of disruptive technologies.

 In fact, only 33 percent of media company decision-makers say they are ‘very prepared’ in their strategic vision for technology amid a disruptive environment and just 25 percent say their companies are ‘very prepared’ when it comes to the talent and skills of their employees.

-The survey results tell us that to a high degree, media executives’ concerns about their own organizations’ performance are rooted in competitive pressures – not only from existing competitors from within their industries, but also from players from other industries who are now encroaching on their turf.
+The survey results tell us that to a high degree, media executives’ concerns about their own organisations’ performance are rooted in competitive pressures – not only from existing competitors from within their industries, but also from players from other industries who are now encroaching on their turf.

 Further complicating things for many media companies today is the fact that that rapid pace of technological disruption (and the associated increase in competition) is making it difficult for many of them to catch up once the competition has made its move.
-More than a third of respondents (35 percent) said that ‘we saw the new technology trend coming too late’, while nearly half of respondents representing media organizations (44 percent) said ‘we can’t invest quickly enough to keep up’.
+More than a third of respondents (35 percent) said that ‘we saw the new technology trend coming too late’, while nearly half of respondents representing media organisations (44 percent) said ‘we can’t invest quickly enough to keep up’.